Axionis47/ai-data-scientist-agent/backend/docs/ARCHITECTURE.md

 # Backend Architecture

-This backend implements an AI Data Scientist agent that ingests a dataset, performs fast EDA, optionally trains a simple ML model with explainability, and generates an HTML report.
-The system is designed for robustness and observability.
+The backend powers an AI Data Scientist agent.
+It takes a dataset, does quick EDA, optionally trains a simple ML model with explainability, and then creates an HTML report.
+It is designed to be robust and easy to observe in local setups.

 ## High-level flow
 1. Upload via /upload → creates a job directory under data/jobs/{job_id}/original and returns identifiers
-2. Analyze via /analyze → enqueues a background run of the pipeline for that job
+2. Analyse via /analyze → enqueues a background run of the pipeline for that job
 3. Pipeline stages → ingest → eda → clarify (if needed) → modeling → report → qa → done
 4. Result → /result/{job_id} returns result.json including report_html